John Wolford

-John Thomas Wolford (born October 16, 1995) is an American football quarterback who is a free agent.
-He played college football at Wake Forest and signed with the New York Jets as an undrafted free agent in 2018.
-He has also played for the Arizona Hotshots of the Alliance of American Football.
+John Thomas Wolford (born October 16, 1995) is an American professional football quarterback for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and signed with the New York Jets as an undrafted free agent in 2018.
+Wolford played for the Los Angeles Rams from 2019 to 2022, and has also played for the Tampa Bay Buccaneers, the Jacksonville Jaguars, and the Arizona Hotshots of the Alliance of American Football.

-Early years
+Early life

 Wolford was born in Dallas, Texas, and moved to Jacksonville at an early age where he attended Bishop Kenny High School.
-As a pro-style quarterback, he was rated a three-star recruit by Rivals.com and ESPN and committed to play college football at Wake Forest.
+As a pro-style quarterback, he was rated a three-star recruit by Rivals.com and ESPN and committed to play college football for the Wake Forest Demon Deacons.
 He was briefly the all-time leader in all major statistical passing categories for high school football in the state of Florida.

 College career

 Wolford started his college career as the first Wake Forest player to start all 12 games as a true freshman, setting school records in attempts, passing yards, touchdowns, and completion percentage by a true freshman.
 He struggled at times, throwing 13 interceptions in his first eight games, but showed improvement over the year, throwing only one interception in the final four.
-He finished eighth in the ACC in passing yards per game at 169.8, ranking second among freshmen in the conference behind only Miami's Brad Kaaya.
+He finished eighth in the Atlantic Coast Conference (ACC) in passing yards per game at 169.8, ranking second among freshmen in the conference behind only Miami's Brad Kaaya.

 He had another strong year as a sophomore.
 In the first game of the season, he threw for a career-high 323 yards in a 41–3 win over Elon; the next week, he threw for 373 yards in a 30–17 loss vs. Syracuse.
 His 696 passing yards in the first two games constituted the best start ever by a Wake Forest quarterback.
 As a junior, he started 11 of 13 games, missing one game due to injury.

 As a senior, he had the most impressive season of his college career, earning second-team all-ACC honors and setting school records in single-season passer rating, passing yards, touchdown passes, total offense yards, and touchdowns, as well as the school record in career touchdowns.
 In the Belk Bowl, he set school bowl game records in completions (32), attempts (49), passing yards (400), and touchdowns (4), becoming the first FBS player since 2000 to pass for 400+ yards, rush for 65+ yards, and throw no interceptions in a bowl game.